Baton Rouge, Louisiana: Climate

+Environment

+Several studies note high rates of cancer, premature birth and low birth weight in the 85-mile corridor between Baton Rouge and New Orleans.
+Known as "Cancer Alley", the area has a predominately African-American population.
+The primary cause is thought to be air pollution created by the petrochemical industry.

 Demographics

-Prior to colonization, American Indians were once the primary residents of present-day Baton Rouge.
+Prior to colonization, Native Americans were once the primary residents of present-day Baton Rouge.
 With the coming of European colonization, and the migration of American settlers after the Louisiana Purchase, European and African-descended peoples became the predominant groups in the area by birth rates and immigration to a 1860 population of 5,428.
 Since reaching its first historic high of 220,394 residents at the 1980 U.S. census, the city's population has expanded and contracted twice: from 219,531 in 1990, to 227,818 in 2000—the second historic high—and 229,493, the city-proper's third historic high in 2010, to 227,470 at the 2020 United States census.
 The black population gradually increased in Baton Rouge after the Civil War.

 Including the consolidated city–parish of Baton Rouge in 2019 (East Baton Rouge Parish), the American Community Survey estimated 443,763 people lived in the area.
 In 2020, the U.S. Census Bureau determined 456,781 people lived in the consolidated city–parish.
 The metropolitan population of Baton Rouge increased to 3.6% as a result of suburbanization in 2019, to an estimated 854,884.
 In 2020, the metropolitan statistical area's population increased to 870,569 residents, reflecting southern Louisiana's population growth in contrast with northern Louisiana's stagnation and decline.

 In 2019, the city of Baton Rouge had a population density of 2,982.5 people per square mile.